Jun711/jun711.github.io/_posts/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar.md

 ![CodePipeline ExecuteChangeSet Stack](/assets/images/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar/codestar-codepipeline-setup-13-change-stack-name-to-include-prod.png)

-Click Done and Save button to save pipeline changes.
+Click Done and Save buttons to save pipeline changes.
 When you save, you may see `stack does not exist error` like this, it is ok.
 A new stack will be created.

 ![CodePipeline Stack Non-existent error](/assets/images/2019-06-15-aws-serverless-cd-ci-using-codepipeline-and-codestar/codestar-codepipeline-setup-15-ignore-clone-pipeline-error-and-save.png)